JetBrains/rider-efcore/README.md

 #### Using marketplace:

-> **For EAP users**: you should add `https://plugins.jetbrains.com/plugins/eap/list` to your plugin repositories list before installing

 1. Go to `Settings` / `Plugins` / `Marketplace`
 1. Search for "Entity Framework Core UI"
 1. Click `Install`, then `Save`